Regulated Family Buy-To-Let Mortgages Explained

 Independent Mortgage Advisor

 Being able to trust that your property is in good hands while helping someone you care about is why renting to family members is quite common.
-But there can be implications when it comes to financing.
-For this type of home loan you’d need a regulated buy-to-let mortgage.
+However, there can be implications when it comes to financing.
+You’d need a regulated buy-to-let mortgage for this type of home loan.

 So, how does a regulated mortgage differ from a standard buy-to-let?
-The guide below provides this information for you and offers all the guidance you’ll need to get your application approved.
+The guide below provides this information and all the guidance you’ll need to approve your application.

 Can you rent to a family member under a buy-to-let mortgage?